alpersonalwebsite/react/02_1_props.md

 ```

 Now, imagine that we have the ability to remove some of the emails of our list or, a programmatic function calling our API which could retrieve less | more objects (aka, emails).
-That´s why we will also use `componentDidUpdate()` which will not render the first time or first render (where we are using `componentDidMount()`) but, every other time our component re-renders.
+That's why we will also use `componentDidUpdate()` which will not render the first time or first render (where we are using `componentDidMount()`) but, every other time our component re-renders.

 ```javascript
 componentDidUpdate(prevProps, prevState, snapshot) {